alansun17904/teach_python/README.md

 # PyClub
 Just a repo where there will be lesson notes uploads and also some exercises.
+There might also be some annoucements.